hklcf/Adhell3/README.md

 ## Prerequisite for using Adhell3
-You need an Samsung Knox License (SKL) key in order to use Adhell3. <br/>
+You need a KPE Development license key in order to use Adhell3. <br/>
 You need to enroll as a developer in order to get this license.
-As for developer, the license needs to be renewed every 3 months.
+As for developer, the license needs to be renewed every 3 months.<br/>
+When you receive a mail about license expiration, you usually cannot generate a new key immediately and you need to wait for some days.</br>
+During this time, Adhell3 is still working properly.
+Adhell3 will show an activation dialog if the key cannot be used anymore.
+This time you should be able to generate a new key.

 - Enroll as a developer with this link: https://seap.samsung.com/enrollment
 - Generate a license key with this link: https://seap.samsung.com/license-keys/create#section-knox-sdk
 - Give an alias name, e.g. test
 - Click on `Generate License Key`
-- There will be two keys: Samsung Knox License key (SKL) and Backwards-compatible key<br/>
+- There will be two keys: KPE key and backwards-compatible key<br/>
-For devices with Knox 2.8 and newer, only SKL key is needed.<br/>
+For devices with Knox 2.8 and newer, only KPE key is needed.<br/>
-For devices with Knox 2.7.1 or earlier, the backwards-compatible key additionally to the SKL key is needed.
+For devices with Knox 2.7.1 or earlier, the backwards-compatible key additionally to the KPE key is needed.

 ## Credits